 Stylish shoes are a necessity for any fashionable gent, and brogues are the masters of style.
 They’re the classically cool shoes worn by gangsters in the Untouchables, and celebrity cads like Jude Law.

-Here’s all you need to know about brogues, including how to wear them:
+For more detailed style advice and all you need to know about brogues, read on:

 Why were brogues born?

 Brogues were originally intended for use on boggy landscapes, with perforations to allow water to seep out.
 These perforations have now become decorative and in general terms, a brogue shoe is a dress shoe with patterning.

 Oxfords, Derbys, monk shoes and boots are all available in brogue styles with different closures and varying levels of decoration.